 Virtual Routers and High Availability

 Virtual routers can also be configured on HA partners.
-Because HA partners must (with some exceptions) be configured identically, there are three different ways for configuring virtual routers depending on how the partners are managed in a network environment.
+Because HA partners must (with some exceptions) be configured identically, there are three different ways of configuring virtual routers depending on how the partners are managed in a network environment.
 In all cases, the administrator is responsible for setting up an identical configuration in order to ensure that syncing between the two HA partners will work as expected.

 - For more information on how to configure two stand-alone firewalls working as HA partners, see How to Configure High Availability Stand-Alone CloudGen Firewalls for Virtual Routing.